BIOGRAPHIES OF OUR PRESENTERS

 Devora Rohr, Temple Aliyah Shabbat Educator.
 Devora attended Solomon Schechter Day School (Philadelphia) and Camp Ramah in the Poconos.
 She spent a semester at Tichon Ramah Yerushalim (Ramah High School in Jerusalem), and a junior year abroad at Hebrew University.
 After college graduation, Devora served with City Year Boston in a K-8 school in Roxbury, worked at Temple Shir Tikva in Wayland as the Education Office Administrator, and is currently enrolled in the Masters of Jewish Education at Hebrew College.
 Devora and her wife Stephanie live in Newton with their child, Yona Aliza.

 Erela Yahalom.
-Erela Yahalom received her Bachelor of Music degree in Flute Performance from the Jerusalem Academy of Music and Dance.
-She was a flute teacher in the Performing Arts Department at the Jerusalem Conservatory Hassadna.
-She played with the Yad Harif Chamber Orchestra in Jerusalem, performed throughout Israel with the Tzafon woodwind quintet, and performed on stages around the world with the Jerusalem Folklore Ensemble.
+Erela received her Bachelor of Music degree in Flute Performance from the Jerusalem Academy of Music and Dance.
+She was a flute teacher in the Performing Arts Department at the Jerusalem Conservatory Hassadna, and has performed throughout Israel and on stages around the world.
 Erela is passionate about music and the Hebrew language, and has taught extensively and at many levels in various educational settings in the Boston area.